Coreoz/HTTP-Gateway/README.md

 Available modules
 -----------------
 ### Core
-The base module of HTTP Gateway that enables to proxy incoming downstream requests to upstream services.
+The [base module of HTTP Gateway](core/) that enables to proxy incoming downstream requests to upstream services.

 ### Router
-This provides routing capabilities by:
+This [router module](router/) provides routing capabilities by:
 - Indexing available routes with their downstream path and their matching upstream path
 - Enabling to search in the available routes
 - Computing the upstream destination route while resolving correctly route patterns

-### Auth
+### Authentication
-Defines objects used to store authentication data.
+This [authentication module](auth) defines objects used to store authentication data.

 Available authentications are:
 - API key: